 Indonesian work visa requirements

-There are a number of requirements candidates will need to demonstrate in order to obtain an Indonesian work permit.
-Generally, your workers will need:
+There are a number of requirements the employee and employer will need to demonstrate in order to obtain an Indonesian work permit.

 A minimum of five years work experience related to the position, or a certificate of competence

 A copy of their resume, stamped and signed by the employer